developerforce/Force.com-JavaScript-REST-Toolkit/README.markdown

 Force.com JavaScript REST Toolkit
 =================================

-This minimal toolkit allows JavaScript in Visualforce pages to call the Force.com REST API via the Ajax Proxy.
+This minimal toolkit allows JavaScript in Visualforce pages to call the Force.com REST API via the Ajax Proxy, providing an easy-to-use JavaScript wrapper.

 Background
 ----------